Fabtech logo

 In such cases, hotel maintenance techs can respond quickly by shutting off the water supply to prevent further damage.
 Housekeeping teams can assist by moving furniture and removing water-logged items to limit asset damage.

 The maintenance supervisor coordinates these efforts and informs the maintenance manager, who may call in specialized contractors if extensive repairs are needed.
-Once repairs are underway, the team should review the hotel’s preventive maintenance plan to ensure similar incidents don’t recur, potentially adding new inspection protocols for sensor systems to catch leaks before they become catastrophic.
+Once repairs are underway, the team should review the hotel’s preventive maintenance plan.
+This helps ensure similar incidents don’t happen again.

 Using a CMMS to Perform Hotel Maintenance